tjqansthd/Lap_Rep_KD_Depth/README.md

 some other packages: geffnet, path, blessings, progressbar, tqdm

 ## Pretrained models
 We proivde pre-trained MobileNetV2 and ResNet18 weights for KITTI and NYUV2 datasets.
-These models are trained on 4x Titan X. This is a reimplementation and the quantitative results are slightly different from our original paper
+These models are trained on 4x Titan X GPUs.
+This is a reimplementation and the quantitative results are slightly different from our original paper.
 * [MobileNetV2_encoder_pretrained_with_kitti](https://1drv.ms/u/s!An562j_-CwpPgjWOAYq9lJc-QBdt?e=GuLfOI)
 * [Decoder_pretrained_with_kitti](https://1drv.ms/u/s!An562j_-CwpPgjPyqk-_WOq6nx-X?e=HmH8cV)